 Figure S2.
-Influences of exogenous addition of 50 μM DSF-family signals on the growth rate of B. thuringiensis (A), S. aureus (B), M. smegmatis (C), N. subflava (D), and P. aeruginosa (E).
-The error bars show the standard deviations of three repeats.
+The bacterial growth rate of B. thuringiensis (A), S. aureus (B), M. smegmatis (C), N. subflava (D), and P. aeruginosa (E) in the presence or absence of 50 μM DSF or its analogue.
+The error bars show the standard deviations of three replicates.